DynastyChain/Project-One/README.md

 ##GAME STRUCTURE:

-   The game uses the 'onMouseOver' method using JQuery which hides all game elements when the cursor touches them,
+  The game uses the 'onMouseOver' method using JQuery which hides all game elements when the cursor touches them, forcing the player to start the level over.

-    forcing the player to start the level over.
+  Animations and stylings use only native css, without any external libraries.

   Currently, the game is compatible with Safari, Chrome, and Opera.

 ##FUTURE ADDITIONS

   1. Add difficulty settings which will change the level design as well as the speed of moving obstacles.